thisjt/alertist/README.md

 import alertist from 'alertist';
 ```

-Don't forget to import either the SASS file for styling inside the
+Don't forget to import the SASS file located in `dist/alertist.scss` in your project.
-`src/scss/main.scss` or include the `dist/alertist.css` file in your
-document.

 If you intend not to use this in a framework and instead just want to test
 it out in a browser, you can use `unpkg` and include the js and css files into